OddBallers: Development

 The game was originally self-developed by Game Swing and was released onto early access for Windows on Steam in 2020.
 Ubisoft would later purchase the rights for the game, and the full version was announced in a September 2022 Nintendo Direct presentation.
 Its development was a collaboration between developer Game Swing and Ubisoft Mumbai, with additional work by Ubisoft Pune.
 The game was released on January 22, 2023, for the Nintendo Switch, PlayStation 4, Xbox One and Windows through Ubisoft Connect.

 Reception

 The game has received mixed reception from critics.
-IGN, Eurogamer, and NintendoLife all saw it as a fun but flawed game.
+IGN, Eurogamer, and Nintendo Life all saw it as a fun but flawed game.
 Aspects praised include the core gameplay mechanics, amount of unlockables and customization for characters, and simple controls.
 The minigame that interwove beekeeping into the dodgeball formula was cited as a standout minigame.
 A major complaint was the game's online multiplayer, in that it was very difficult to find others to play with, and the inability to play online lessened the importance of the character customization, which was a major point of the game's progression.